boonware/notes/docs/axiomatic_set_theory/logic.md

 ## Predicate Logic

 A predicate is a proposition-valued function of some variable(s).

-New predicates can be constructed from others, for example:
+The nature of these variables is left undefined.
+New predicates can be constructed from others, for example, for predicates $P(x)$ and $R(y,z)$:

 $$
     Q(x, y, z): \iff P(x) \land R(y, z)
 $$

+Here we use "$: \iff$" to mean that the left side is _defined_ to be equivalent to the right side.

 ### Quantifiers
 New predicates can also be constructed using what are called quantifiers.
+Here the colon should be read as "such that" and separates the quantifier from the proposition.
+Parentheses may be used to clarify to which propositions an operator applies.

 "For all $x$, $P(x)$" is written as: